 Student Wellbeing has as its primary function the support of students within the school.
-Wellbeing at Mercy Regional College is overseen by the Interim Assistant Principal - Student Development and the Student Development Leader, who are supported by the College Social Worker and College Pastoral Worker.
+Wellbeing at Mercy Regional College is overseen by the Deputy Principal - Staff & Students who is supported by our College Pastoral Worker.
 The College Social Worker is available to students for confidential and personal support when required, and acts as a resource for parents, providing information and facilitating contact with community and Government agencies.
 Our parents have access to an extensive list of agencies to which students may be referred for extended support.